-15. Support for Diverse Career Paths for Young Postdoctoral Researchers
+13.16 Support for Diverse Career Paths for Young Researchers

-According to the "Basic Policy on Support for Diverse Career Paths for Young Postdoctoral Fellows to Be Employed through MEXT Public Research Funds" (formulated on December 20, 2011 by MEXT's Science and Technology Academic Council's Personnel Committee), "The public research institutions and their representatives should eagerly involve themselves in the support of young postdoctoral researchers in order to secure for these young people a variety of career paths inside and outside of Japan."
-In response to this statement, those involved in the projects adopted as a result of this current solicitation for proposals are requested to pursue positive initiatives to secure a variety of potential career paths for young postdoctoral researchers employed using the competitive funds, funding from other research projects, solicitation-based education and research funds aimed at universities, or other public research funds.
+According to the "Basic Policy on Support for Diverse Career Paths for Young Postdoctoral Fellows to Be Employed through MEXT Public Research Funds" (formulated on December 20, 2011 by MEXT's Council for Science and Technology's Personnel Committee), "The public research institutions and their representatives should eagerly involve themselves in the support of young postdoctoral researchers in order to secure for these young people a variety of career paths inside and outside of Japan."
+In response to this statement, those involved in the projects adopted by this program are requested to pursue positive initiatives to secure a variety of potential career paths for young researchers such as specially appointed professors and postdoctoral fellows employed using the competitive funds, funding from other research projects, solicitation-based education and research funds aimed at universities, or other public research funds.
 In addition, please consider the use of indirect costs for the funding of these initiatives.